-This article explains the production and effects of adrenal products.
-For more information on mechanisms of blood pressure regulation, secretion of ions, and other effects related to the action of mineralocorticoids, please see this article.
+This article looks at adrenal physiology and explains the production and effects of adrenal products.
+For more information on mechanisms of blood pressure regulation, secretion of ions, and other effects related to the action of mineralocorticoids, please see the control of renal function.

 - The adrenal glands are also sometimes known as suprarenal glands

 - They sit on top of the kidneys.
 They weight about 4g, and have a medulla and a cortex, like the kidneys themselves.

 - The medulla – is directly connected to the sympathetic nervous system, and will secrete adrenaline and noradrenaline in response to sympathetic stimulation.

 - These two hormones cause almost the exact same effects on body tissues as direct sympathetic stimulation itself does.